MendeBadra/BelceeriinDoroitol/README.md

 # Belceeriin doroitol project repo

 This is a git repo of my project of evaluating the Land degradation in Mongolia.
+The main idea is to classify, using image processing techniques, weeds and bare ground and assume the remaining part is healthy plant.

 ## Data